njcuk9999/jwst-mtl/AMI/AMI_SIM_MTL/README.md

 The wrapper requires an APT file with the observation information.
 There are examples in `inputs/`.
-The `example.yaml` file contains user-specified parameters and `jwst_ami_p23_example.xml` is the corresponding APT file (proposile ID 23, NIRISS AMI Observations of Extrasolar Planets Around a Host Star program).
+The `example.yaml` file contains user-specified parameters and `jwst_ami_p23_example.xml` is the corresponding APT file (proposal ID 23, NIRISS AMI Observations of Extrasolar Planets Around a Host Star).
 With these two files, the wrapper can be run immediately after installation.

-From a python script:
+To run from a python script:

 ```python
 # Import the wrapper